HelpSeeker/CoubDownloader/README.md

   This is supported by all input methods, except the --hot option.
   Please note that a manually specified sort order will overwrite the sort order as indicated by the URL.

+  Input types not mentioned in the following list don't support sorting.

   Supported sort orders
   ---------------------